ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 ### Using go routines and channels to refresh information?

-> This is a completely optional section if you are familiar with how go routines and channels work
+> This section is optional if you are already familiar with how goroutines and channels work.
 >
 > The reason I am highlighting this, is because when using [bubbletea](https://github.com/charmbracelet/bubbletea) the framework abstract those concepts away.
 > Yet it is still a good idea to be familiar with  the "magic" under the hood of the framework.